vikingeducation/assignment_self_associations/README.md

 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association.
 This is the self-reflective association...

-table: stockholders, fields: id, name
+table: stockholders, fields: id, name, num_of_shares
-join-table: seller_buyers, fields: buyer_id, seller_id
+join-table: transactions, fields: buyer_id, seller_id, quantity

 -- Xin Liu